rimbach/Ccluster/README.md

 bin/ccluster bin/Mignotte_64_14.ccl -o -2 | gnuplot
 ```
 and use option -o -3 to draw the subdivision tree.

+## Binary risolate: isolate real roots of a polynomial with rational coefficients

+Usage of bin/risolate is similar to ccluster.
+Except that risolate can only deal with polynomial
+having rational coefficients; real roots are isolated.

 ## Use with Singular
 Requires the ccluster library to be installed on your system.